serenity-is/docs/framework/dynamic-scripts/lookups.md

 ## Lookup Loading Process

-As we saw in our previous sample, the lookups will be automatically loaded from the `DynJS` endpoint when they are requested first time via `Q.getLookup` or `Q.getLookupAsync` calls.
+As we saw in our previous sample, the lookups will be automatically loaded from the `DynJS` endpoint when they are requested first time via `getLookup` or `getLookupAsync` calls.

-Once a lookup gets loaded on the current page, it will be cached in memory (e.g. in Q.ScriptData dictionary), and the next time it is requested via `Q.getLookup` or `Q.getLookupAsync` the memory cached version, without calling the `DynJS` endpoint.
+Once a lookup gets loaded on the current page, it will be cached in memory (e.g. in ScriptData dictionary), and the next time it is requested via `getLookup` or `getLookupAsync` the memory cached version, without calling the `DynJS` endpoint.

 In some cases, even if the script is not in the memory cache, if the browser already cached the dynamic script, it may return it without calling the `DynJS` endpoint.

-Let's try to list the steps of what happens when you call Q.getLookupAsync, etc.
+Let's try to list the steps of what happens when you call getLookupAsync, etc.

 - If the script is already in the Javascript memory cache, e.g. the ScriptData dictionary, return it directly
 - Check if the script is in the list of registered scripts server side.
 This list is provided via the special `RegisteredScripts` dictionary on the page load.
 It contains script names and their hashes.
 If it is not, generate a random hash via `new Date().getTime().toString()`.